markmuetz/omnium/tests/readme.rst

 Running tests
 =============

+Enable python3 and activate any envs as necessary.
 From the tests dir, run:

 ::